wdebeaum/svg-whiteboard/README.md

 ## SVG Whiteboard is not...

  - ...big.
-It's a little over 100KB, which is nothing these days.
-Google's homepage is about nine times bigger.
+It's a little over 140KB, which is nothing these days.
+Google's homepage is about six times bigger.
  - ...expensive.
 It's free!
 Nothing to purchase, no premium subscription, no ads, just free.
 Because I love you and I want you to be happy.
  - ...a bitmap editor like MS Paint, Photoshop, or The GIMP.
 Too pixelly.
  - ...a full SVG editor like Inkscape.
 Too complicated.